 Given the above supposition, the correlation energy can also be seen as a measure of information or uncertainty in the ODM.\cite{Sagar2002} In the context of quantum chemistry, $S_{\mathrm{Jaynes}}$ is ideally maximized as $E_{\mathrm{corr}}$ is minimized while approaching the true ODM.
-In other words, the optimal characterization of a many-particle quantum state is said to follow the maximum entropy principle (MEP).
-Under a defined set of constraints or degrees of freedom (nuclear and electronic coordinates, quantum numbers, basis set, etc.\ ), it follows from the MEP that the probability distribution function (i.e.\ the density) that best describes the physical state of interest is the one gives the largest entropy or uncertainty.\cite{Jaynes1957b}
+In other words, the optimal characterization of a many-particle quantum state follows the maximum entropy principle (MEP).
+Under a defined set of constraints or degrees of freedom, it follows from the MEP that the probability distribution function (i.e.\ the density) that best describes the physical state of interest is the one gives the largest entropy or uncertainty.\cite{Jaynes1957b}

-The occupation numbers (ONs) $f_{i}$ are binary at the HF level, with $f_{i} = 1$ for occupied molecular orbitals (MOs) and $f_{i} = 0$ for virtual MOs.
+The occupation numbers (ONs) $f_{i}$ are binary at the Hartree-Fock (HF) level, with $f_{i} = 1$ for occupied molecular orbitals (MOs) and $f_{i} = 0$ for virtual MOs.
 This begets a net-zero $S_{\mathrm{Jaynes}}$ and $E_{\mathrm{corr}}$ in Eqs.\ \ref{SJaynes} and \ref{Collins}, which is consistent with the notion that the HF determinant represents an uncorrelated many-fermion state.
 A correlated state features a non-idempotent density matrix with fractional NOONs ({\em i.e.} $n_{i} \in [0,1]$)---yielding a non-zero $S_\mathrm{Jaynes}$.

-Recent method developments have applied different renditions of Collins' conjecture by stratifying the ONs in order to introduce some form of the correlation entropy term $-\eta S$ at mean-field cost.
-These methods largely rely on two main concepts: Fermi-Dirac (F-D) statistics\cite{Dirac1926} and density cumulants.\cite{Ziesche1995,Kutzelnigg1999} Methods based on one-electron reduced density matrix theory (1-RDMFT) apply corrections to SCF solutions from density cumulants.\cite{Gibney2022,Gibney2023,Gibney2024} Thermally-assisted-occupation density functional theory\cite{Chai2012} (TAO-DFT) and ``information-theoretic" density matrix functional theory\cite{Wang2022,Liu2024} (i-DMFT) utilize the F-D function to obtain ONs:
+Recent method developments have applied different renditions of Collins' conjecture by stratifying ONs to introduce some form of the correlation entropy term $-\eta S$ at mean-field cost.
+These methods largely rely on two main concepts: Fermi-Dirac (F-D) statistics\cite{Dirac1926} and density cumulants.\cite{Ziesche1995,Kutzelnigg1999} Methods based on one-electron reduced density matrix theory (1-RDMFT) apply corrections to self-consistent field (SCF) solutions from density cumulants.\cite{Gibney2022,Gibney2023,Gibney2024} Thermally-assisted-occupation DFT\cite{Chai2012} (TAO-DFT) and ``information-theoretic" density matrix functional theory\cite{Wang2022,Liu2024} (i-DMFT) utilize the F-D function to obtain ONs: